post-quantum/nistpqc-public/README.md

     There are a number of candidate algorithms that share the same code-base for all proposed parameters.
 In NIST PQC library, because each specific parameter set requires its own source code directory, it is inevitable that there will be code duplication.
 Nonetheless this is not an issue as each parameter set will have its own unique algorithm name as the prefix.

 2. Removed unused files such as `Makefile`, `rng.c`, `rng.h` and any KAT generation files such as `PQCgenKAT.c`.
 Record any changes to the original source code in `NIST_PQC_README.md` file that lives in the same directory as the algorithm source code.
 Note that we can remove `rng.c` file because NIST PQC library provides a fallback implementation.
-However, it may not be possible to remove this file for all candidates and LEDAKEM is such an example.
-In the case of LEDAKEM, we exclude some random number generation functions from being compiled.
+However, it may not be possible to remove this file for all candidates.

 3. The `Makefile` in NIST PQC library will enumerate and compile all the C source files of a candidate algorithm.
 However, this will not work if the algorithm implementers include a C source file from another source file.
 In this case, we will need to inspect the content of the original `Makefile` and enumerate the necessary source files that need to be compiled into a file named `SOURCES`.